Cost of Raising a Child in the USA Explained Simply

 Financial planning matters more than income level.
 Many parents raise happy children without spending excessively.

-Emotional Value vs Financial Cost
+Emotional Value vs Financial Cost (Cost of Raising a Child in the USA Explained Simply)

 While numbers can seem overwhelming, many parents say the emotional rewards far outweigh the financial investment.